altgans/altgans.github.io/src/posts/neovim-setup.md

 and also a file-specific asset path, to allow for easier asset association.

-TODO put this into _pwd_ subordinate asset folder, as I post this on my Astro blog.
+TODO: put this into _pwd_ subordinate asset folder, as I post this on my Astro blog.
 Likely should also look how Obsidian does this, to ensure compatibility.